Michael Harris II Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.65).
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.58).

-- Phillies pitchers combine to surrender 53 home runs (one per game), the ninth-fewest in baseball.
+- The Phillies surrender the ninth-fewest home runs in baseball (54 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.